DanCodeCraft/DanCodeCraft/README.md

  - You can call me Dan (He/Him)!
  - I was looking for a career shift, and suddenly fell in love with everything coding.
- - There's no turning back, and I'm glad for it!
+ - There's no turning back now!

 🌱 My stack (so far):
 - HTML